-The general administration of the Plan is the responsibility of the Company (the plan administrator).
-The plan administrator has broad powers regarding the operation and administration of the Plan and receives no compensation for service to the Plan.
+The general administration of the Plan is the responsibility of the Company (the "Plan Administrator"), and it has appointed the Kirby Corporation Administrative Committee to manage the Plan.
+The Plan Administrator has broad powers regarding the operation and administration of the Plan and receives no compensation for service to the Plan.
 Bank of America, N.A. ("Bank of America") is the trustee of the Plan.